 This technique wasn't necessary in this situation, since the form had a unique id, but you'll sometimes need to do this when doing more complicated things.
 It also should offer better performance (if you already have the container saved to a variable), since it won't have to search the whole page.

-Old ways for getting elements from the DOM
+Other (older) methods for getting elements from the DOM